On the best approximation by finite Gaussian mixtures: Applications and extensions

-It is unclear how to lower bound this uniformly over $(X_m,H_m)$ that is $m$-atomic.
-However, for the special case of scale mixtures with $X\equiv 0$ and $S$ bounded away from zero and infinity, we can further lower bound \eqref{eq:TVlb-locationscale} as follows.
+Nevertheless, for the special case of scale mixtures with the additional constraint \( X_m = X \equiv 0 \), we can further lower bound \eqref{eq:TVlb-locationscale} as follows.
 First, by choosing $\omega\in \{\sqrt{k}: k\in \{0,\ldots,2m\}\}$, using the same argument as in Proposition \ref{prop:TV-eigen}, \eqref{eq:TVlb-locationscale} can be related to the minimum eigenvalue $\lambda_{\min}$ of the Hankel matrix $\pth{\Expect \exp\pth{-\frac{(j+k)S^2}{2}} }_{j,k=0}^{m}$.
-Applying the method based on orthogonal expansion in Proposition \ref{prop:ortho} (cf.~Appendix \ref{app:lb-unif-1}), one can show that $\lambda_{\min} \geq e^{-\Omega(m)}$, leading to the lower bound that at least $\Omega(\log\frac{1}{\epsilon})$ components are needed to achieve an approximation error $\epsilon$ in the scale mixture model.
+Applying the method based on orthogonal expansion in Proposition \ref{prop:ortho} (cf.~Appendix \ref{app:lb-unif-1}), one can show that $\lambda_{\min} \geq e^{-\Omega(m)}$, leading to the matching lower bound that at least $\Omega(\log\frac{1}{\epsilon})$ components are needed to achieve an approximation error $\epsilon$ under $\TV$ in the scale mixture model.
 Establishing lower bounds for general location-scale mixtures remains an outstanding challenging.